Sustainable living

 Paper and cardboard

-Transferred by conveyer belt to the onsite paper mill, paper and cardboard are cleaned, pulped and remanufactured.
+Paper and cardboard are cleaned, pulped and remanufactured.
 They become products like kraft paper and corrugated carboard boxes used by the packaging and food industries.

-Pro recycling tip: it doesn’t matter how oily or greasy your cardboard pizza box is.
+Pro recycling tip: It doesn’t matter how oily or greasy your cardboard pizza box is.
 If it’s empty, it can be recycled in your yellow lid bin.
 So, make sure you eat every last slice.

 Glass bottles and jars